-- Two IIS are currently unavailable for measurement, either due to system downtime or because AIRA is not actively connected. - Six IIS are currently unmeasurable for Clinical Decision Support (CDS) functionality: they either do not include a CDS response to query messages or the CDS responses do not conform to HL7 standards.
+- Two IIS are currently unavailable for measurement, either due to system downtime or because AIRA is not actively connected. - One IIS is currently unmeasurable for Clinical Decision Support (CDS) functionality: they either do not include a CDS response to query messages or the CDS responses do not conform to HL7 standards.